Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 **Guardian.** When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your reaction to magically force it to make a Strength saving throw against your spell save DC.
 On a failed save, you pull the creature up to 25 feet directly to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.

-You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a long rest.
+You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a Long Rest.

 **Infiltrator.** Any creature that takes lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
 The glimmering creature sheds dim light in a 5-foot radius, and it has disadvantage on attack rolls against you, as the light jolts it if it attacks you.
 In addition, the next attack roll against it has advantage, and if that attack hits, the target takes an extra 1d6 lightning damage.